dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-web-server-for-web-deploy-publishing-remote-agent.md

 11. Review the license terms, and if you consent to the terms, click **I Accept**.
 12. When the installation is complete, click **Finish**, and then close the **Web Platform Installer 3.0** window.

-If you installed the .NET Framework 4.0 before you installed IIS, you&#x27;ll need to run the [ASP.NET IIS Registration Tool](https://msdn.microsoft.com/en-us/library/k6h9cz8h(v=VS.100).aspx) (aspnet\_regiis.exe) to register the latest version of ASP.NET with IIS.
-If you don&#x27;t do this, you&#x27;ll find that IIS will serve static content (like HTML files) without any problems, but it will return **HTTP Error 404.0 – Not Found** when you attempt to browse to ASP.NET content.
+If you installed the .NET Framework 4.0 before you installed IIS, you'll need to run the [ASP.NET IIS Registration Tool](https://msdn.microsoft.com/en-us/library/k6h9cz8h(v=VS.100).aspx) (aspnet\_regiis.exe) to register the latest version of ASP.NET with IIS.
+If you don't do this, you'll find that IIS will serve static content (like HTML files) without any problems, but it will return **HTTP Error 404.0 – Not Found** when you attempt to browse to ASP.NET content.
 You can use this procedure to ensure that ASP.NET 4.0 is registered.

 **To register ASP.NET 4.0 with IIS**